OSVR/OSVR-Docs/Getting-Started/Installing/linux.md

----

-title: Installing OSVR for Linux
-heading: Installing OSVR for Linux

----

 # Installing OSVR for Linux

 ## Building OSVR from source

-Note: full instructions for building OSVR from scratch on Ubuntu 14.4 [can be found here](https://github.com/OSVR/OSVR-Core/wiki/Linux-Build-Instructions#known-issues-temporary)
+Note: These are fairly generic build instructions that require you to know how to install libraries and their developer packages on your disribution.
+Full instructions for building OSVR from scratch on Linuxes resembling Ubuntu 14.04 or Debian 8 [can be found here](Linux-Build-Instructions.md)

 1. *Prerequisites.* Many of the prerequisites may be available in your Linux distributions repositories.
 If you prefer to install them manually, the list of prerequisites follows:
   * [CMake](https://cmake.org/)